John Armato: New Jersey Assembly

 With Republican Party Chris A. Brown leaving the Assembly to run for New Jersey State Senate in the November 2017 general election, Armato (with 25,683 votes; 26.6%) and his running mate, incumbent Vince Mazzeo (with 27,601; 28.6%), defeated Republican challengers Vince Sera (20,814; 21.5%) and Brenda Taube (20,611; 21.3%) to win both Assembly seats from the district for the Democrats.
 Armato serves in the Assembly on the Commerce and Economic Development Committee; the Health and Senior Services Committee; and the Military and Veterans' Affairs Committee.
 Armato has said he doesn't plan on challenging Senator Chris A. Brown in 2021.

 During his tenure in the legislature, Armato has introduced legislation on behalf of first responders and disabled veterans.
 He introduced a legislative constitutional amendment, ACR48, which would amend the Constitution to give a total property tax exemption to honorably discharged permanently and totally disabled peacetime veterans.
 Another bill he introduced, A2692, would allow local governments like cities to create restricted parking spaces for certain volunteer firefighters.

 To help combat the opioid epidemic, Armato introduced legislation, A3869, that requires doctors and other prescribers to prescribe opioid overdose medication to any patient who is at risk for opioid overdose.

-In 2019, Armato was reelected by less than expected, winning a second term by 989 votes.
+In 2019, Armato was reelected by a smaller margin than expected, winning a second term by 989 votes.